usnistgov/dioptra/docs/source/overview/executive-summary.rst

-.. **The Securing AI Lab provides Machine Learning Security researchers with a testbed for organizing and running experiments.**
+.. **The Securing AI Testbed provides Machine Learning Security researchers with a testbed for organizing and running experiments.**

 .. **What goes here:** The executive summary along with additional discussion points, such as: